j5pu/phasionate_wordpress/wp-content/plugins/wp-missed-schedule/readme.txt

 Action Link Cron on left when plugin is activated is accessible only with WP Crontrol plugin Active!
 `
-Scheduled Posts Regression <a href="//core.trac.wordpress.org/Ticket/22944" title="WordPress 3.5 Scheduled Posts Regression Ticket #22944">#22944</a> fixed on WP 3.5.1 is not related to this plugin.
+Scheduled Posts Regression <a href="https://core.trac.wordpress.org/ticket/22944">#22944</a> fixed on WP 3.5.1 is not related to this plugin.
 `
-Nothing is written into hosting space disk wp_option table auto cleaned when deactivate or deleted No need any other actions except activate or deactivate No need delete anything from hosting when deactivate No need delete anything from hosting when deleted
+Nothing is written into hosting space disk wp_option table auto cleaned when deactivate or deleted No need any others actions except activate or deactivate No need delete anything from hosting when deactivate No need delete anything from hosting when deleted
 No need delete anything from database when deactivate